 What analyses do you plan to implement as part of your project?
 For each analysis, please briefly describe how it will support the main goals of your project. *

-Content-based filtering: recommend based on requirements and courses that match the requirements,
+Content-based filtering: recommend based on requirements and courses that match the requirements, other feature of courses could be used as well

-Collaborative filtering: recommend bases on courses other students have taken in the past
+Collaborative filtering: recommend bases on courses other students have taken in the past, infer a user’s interest and preferences from those of other similar users

 Topic modeling: recommend bases on students’ interests and topics of the course (taken from the course description)